vedprakash-m/carpool/docs/User_Experience.md

 - Review Cycle: After each major phase completion
 - Stakeholders: Design, Engineering, Product Management
 - Last Review: Phase 3 Completion - January 2024

+## Group vs Trip Management

+### Group Management

+- **Definition**: A carpool group is a community of families organized around a school or geographic area
+- **Components**:
+  - Group membership (parents and children)
+  - Group settings and rules
+  - Service area and school association
+  - Emergency contacts and coordination
+  - Communication channels
+  - Fairness tracking and driving distribution

+### Trip Management

+- **Definition**: A trip is a single transportation event (pickup or dropoff) assigned to a driving parent
+- **Components**:
+  - Trip assignment (driver and passengers)
+  - Trip timing and route
+  - Trip status tracking
+  - Emergency response for specific trips
+  - Trip-specific communication
+  - Trip completion confirmation

+### Relationship Between Groups and Trips

+- Groups are the primary organizational unit
+- Trips are the operational units within a group
+- Each group has multiple trips per week
+- Trip assignments are managed within the group context
+- Group admins oversee trip scheduling and assignments
+- Parents participate in trips as either drivers or passengers
+- Children are assigned to specific trips based on group scheduling